Pinafore/qb/README.md

 #### Run AWS/Terraform/Packer Scripts

 The AWS scripts are split between Packer and Terraform.
-Packer should be run from `packer/` and Terraform from the root directory
+Packer should be run from `packer/` and Terraform from the root directory.

 1. (Optional) Packer: `packer build packer.json`
 2. Terraform: `terraform apply` and note the `master_ip` output
 3. SSH into the `master_ip` with `ssh -i mykey.pem ubuntu@ipaddr`

-The packer step is optional because we publish the two most recent Qanta AMIs on AWS and keep the default Terraform base AMI in sync with this.
-If you update from our repository frequently this should not cause issues.
-Otherwise, we suggest you run the packer script and set the environment variable `TF_VAR_qanta_ami` to the AMI id.
+The packer step is optional because we publish the two most recent Qanta AMIs on AWS which Terraform uses automatically.

 Additionally, the output from `terraform apply` is documented below and can be shown again with `terraform show`